CopernicaMarketingSoftware/Documentation/Yothalot/helloworld.md

 $wordcount = new WordCount();

 /**
- *  We want to send this WordCount instance to the Yothalot master.
+ *  We want to send this WordCount instance to the Yothalot connection.
 To do this,
  *  we need an instance of the connection to Yothalot.
  *
  *  (Under the hood, you do not connect with the Yothalot master process, but to